-Running an AI assistant on your local machine has a fundamental limitation: it stops the moment your computer does.
-A meeting, a dead battery, going to sleep—any of these interrupts the service.
-Put it on a VPS and the problem disappears entirely.
-It runs 24 hours a day, uses none of your own hardware resources, and you can check results from your phone at any time.
+Running an AI assistant on your local machine has one big, unavoidable flaw: the moment your computer shuts down, sleeps, or you step away, the whole thing goes offline.
+A meeting, a dead battery, or just closing the lid โ and your agent is gone.
+Put it on a VPS and that problem disappears completely.
+It runs 24/7, doesnโt touch your own hardware, and you can check on it or give it commands from your phone whenever you want.

 Why VPS over local

-The downsides of running locally go beyond just downtime.
-Your IP isn't fixed, remote triggering isn't possible, and running multiple parallel tasks will bring your machine to a crawl.
-A VPS addresses all of these: dedicated public IP, continuous uptime, and independent resources that don't compete with anything else you're doing.
+The downsides of running locally go way beyond just downtime.
+Your IP changes constantly, you canโt trigger it remotely, and trying to run multiple tasks at once will slow your own machine to a crawl.
+A VPS fixes all of that in one move: you get a fixed public IP, true always-on uptime, and resources that donโt compete with anything else youโre doing on your laptop.

 Deployment

-After purchasing your VPS, select Ubuntu 22.04 LTS and connect via SSH:
+Once youโve got your VPS, choose Ubuntu 22.04 LTS and connect via SSH:

 ssh root@your_server_IP